TLW's Chemistscope™ (Chemist Historyscope)

 © Copyright by T.L.
 Winslow.
 All Rights Reserved.

-Westerners are not only known as history ignoramuses, but double dumbass history ignoramuses when it comes to chemist history.
+Westerners are not only known as history ignoramuses, but double dumbass history ignoramuses when it comes to chemistry history and chemist history.
 Since I'm the one-and-only Historyscoper (tm), let me quickly bring you up to speed before you dive into my Master Historyscope.

-In this historyscope we will skip the discovery of chemical elements and drugs and Nobel Prize awards and concentrate on discovery of chemical methods and compounds.
+In this historyscope we will skip over most of the discovery of chemical elements and drugs and Nobel Prize awards and concentrate on discovery of chemical methods and compounds.

 In 782 Arab (al)chemist-physician ("Father of Arab Chemistry") Abu Musa Jabir (Geber) (Gebir) ibn Hayyan (721-815) begins to study chemistry as distinct from alchemy: calcination, oxidation, congelation, fixation, solution, digestion, distillation, evaporation, sublimation, separation, extraction, ceration, fermentation, putrefaction, propagation, projection.
 He dies after allegedly discovering methods for preparing sulfuric acid, nitric acid, aqua regia, and silver nitrate; by the 10th cent.
 100+ anon. works are written using his name, after which Euro alchemists of the 12th and 13th cents. escape the Inquisition by doing ditto.